chainwikinet/wikijs-yam-content/yamv2.md

 # YAM History

-The original YAM protocol was launched August 11, 2020, but had a critical bug that disabled any future governance and control of the treasury.
-Tokenholders migrated to YAMv2 in order to vote on the parameters for a V3 launch while the protocol was audited.
-On September 18, 2020, the fully functional YAM protocol was released and V2 tokenholders can now migrate to the new YAM token via the yam.finance UI.
+The original YAM protocol was [launched](https://medium.com/yam-finance/yam-finance-d0ad577250c7) August 11, 2020, but had a critical bug that disabled any future governance and control of the treasury.
+Tokenholders [migrated to YAMv2](https://medium.com/yam-finance/yam-migration-live-955c63766ab8) in order to [vote on the parameters for a V3 launch](https://medium.com/yam-finance/the-road-to-v3-yamv2-interim-governance-summary-f17ba4a9d1aa) while the protocol was audited.

+On September 18, 2020, the [fully functional YAM protocol was released](https://medium.com/yam-finance/yam-replanting-migration-and-launch-997b4848b8d8) and V2 tokenholders can now migrate to the new YAM token via the yam.finance UI.
+The roadmap for YAM's near future was shared [here](https://medium.com/@yamfinance/yam-roadmap-update-1f303464336c).

 Below are the correct token addresses for each version:

-YAM (current): 0x0aacfbec6a24756c20d41914f2caba817c0d8521
+- YAM (current): `0x0aacfbec6a24756c20d41914f2caba817c0d8521`
-YAMv2 (deprecated, available for migration): 0xAba8cAc6866B83Ae4eec97DD07ED254282f6aD8A
+- YAMv2 (deprecated, available for migration): `0xAba8cAc6866B83Ae4eec97DD07ED254282f6aD8A`
-YAMv1 (deprecated): 0x0e2298e3b3390e3b945a5456fbf59ecc3f55da16
+- YAMv1 (deprecated): `0x0e2298e3b3390e3b945a5456fbf59ecc3f55da16`

 # #SAVEYAM Vote Delegation